-Get the bag of large nuts and the other with the largest and longest bolts; you'll use a pair of each to fasten these two assemblies together.
-Take the two large, M8 nuts and push them into the back of the plastic Z-axis mount.
+Get the M8 nuts and M8-25mm bolts from the yellow hardware bag; you'll use a pair of each to fasten these two assemblies together.
+Take the two large nuts and push them into the back of the plastic Z-axis mount.
 If the nut fit is a little tight, then you can use a size 6 Allen key or other tool to press it into place.